takahashi-yt/large-universes/README.md

 # large-universes
-This repository formalises the following large universe types of Martin-Löf type theory
+This repository formalizes the following large universe types of Martin-Löf type theory

 - the universe types M and Q in MLQ [3]